-Maternity Leave - Guidelines for Managers
+Maternity Leave & Pay - Guidelines for Managers

 What do I need to consider when a member of my staff notifies me of her pregnancy?

-Refer her to appropriate sources of advice
+Refer the member of staff to appropriate sources of advice such as:

 Remember to establish if she wishes to keep knowledge of her pregnancy restricted only to those who need to know at this stage.